This Journal article is part of Staff Publications

 Jan Amos Comenius, Orbis sensualium pictus, Lutheranism, Nuremberg, worship, Islam, Judaism

-(no date) 'Religious Representation in Comenius's Orbis sensualium pictus (1658)', Reformation and Renaissance Review.
+(2019) 'Religious Representation in Comenius's Orbis sensualium pictus (1658)', Reformation and Renaissance Review.

 RADAR: Research Archive and Digital Asset RepositoryAbout RADAR